 SNHU's online anthropology degree emphasizes a multidisciplinary approach that gives you the skills you need to apply for a range of positions in every area from global health advocacy to environmental and natural resources.
 Potential job titles include:

-Job prospects for specialties within anthropology are expected to grow, with demand for specialties like environmental science anticipated to increase by up to 11 percent and cartography by up to 29 percent through 2024, according to the U.S. Bureau of Labor Statistics.* Yet opportunities for anthropologists go beyond mere job growth.
-Forbes included anthropologists among its Best Jobs for Women in 2012 for high levels of job satisfaction and security.
-Note that an advanced degree is required to become an anthropologist.
+Job prospects for specialties within anthropology are expected to grow, with demand for environmental scientists and specialists anticipated to increase by up to 11 percent and cartographers and photogrammetrists by up to 19 percent through 2026, according to the U.S. Bureau of Labor Statistics.* Note that an advanced degree is required to become an anthropologist.

 The online anthropology degree has a strong foundation in archaeology, ethics and conservation.
 Core courses and concentrations stress the application of anthropological theory and methods to real-world problems through hands-on assignments, ethnographic case studies, data collection and the acquisition of skills in a specialty area.